kaffeebrauer/BddfyTemplate/README.md

 # BddfyTemplate
 Visual Studio Item Template For Bddfy Tests (NUnit)

-Contains two projects
+Contains two projects.

-BddfyTemplate: Contains the item template in the Class.cs
+BddfyTemplate: Contains the item template in the Class.cs.

 BddfyVsix: Contains the Vsix build configuration in addition with a Winform for setting up class variables.